SrijanSaraswat/SRIJANSARASWAT/README.md

 ## About Me

-- Pursuing B.Tech in Computer Science Engineering from Jaypee University of Information Technology (2022–2026)
-- Specialization in **Information Security** and backend development
 - Strong foundation in building **scalable**, **secure**, and **modular** backend systems
 - Actively exploring **API architecture**, **DevOps basics**, and **real-world deployments**
 - Proficient in **C++**, **Python**, **MySQL**, and **Django**